conery/dexter/docs/tut_review.md

 Here's an efficient way to clean up the description so it simply reads "Transfer from Venmo":

 * Hit &#8963;P, and the suggested description is displayed on the terminal, with the cursor at the end of the line.
-* Type ESC-B to times to move the cursor back two words, then hit the left arrow key to move back one more character
+* Type ESC-B two times to move the cursor back two words, then hit the left arrow key to move back one more character
 * Type &#8963;K to erase all the characters to the right of the curosr, then hit the return key

-Set the account to `restaurant`, the same as you did for the check earlier:  &#8963;T to edit the account, then "re" and tab and return.
+Set the account to `restaurant`, the same as you did for the check earlier: type &#8963;T to edit the account, then "re" and tab and return.

 Finally, let's add a comment to remind ourselves of what this payment was for.
 Hit &#8963;N (the "N" is a mnemonic for "note") and enter "Reiumbursement from Kate".